locaal-ai/obs-cleanstream/README.md

 ### 🚧🚧🚧 **This plugin is still experimental and is not ready for live production use.** 🚧🚧🚧

-But it is working and you can try it out. *Please report any issues you find.* 🙏 ([submit an issue](https://github.com/occ-ai/obs-cleanstream/issues))
+But it is working and you can try it out. *Please report any issues you find.* 🙏 ([submit an issue](https://github.com/occ-ai/obs-cleanstream/issues) or meet us on https://discord.gg/KbjGU2vvUz)

 We're working on improving the plugin and adding more features.
 If you have any ideas or suggestions, please open an issue.

-GPU support is coming soon.
-Whisper.cpp is using GGML which should have GPU support for major platforms.
-We will bring it to the plugin when it's ready.

 ## Building